-The Johnston Canyon hike is one of the most popular in Banff National Park, due to its relative ease and evident beauty.
-However, this year, with the Bow Valley Parkway closed to vehicle traffic, Johnston Canyon has become a much quieter winter trail.
-So I couldn’t resist the unique opportunity to experience the canyon without the hustle and bustle of the crowds.
+The Johnston Canyon hike is one of the most popular in Banff National Park.
+However, with the Bow Valley Parkway closed to vehicle traffic due to the pandemic, the iconic Johnston Canyon trail has become much quieter.
+So I couldn’t resist this unique opportunity to experience the canyon without the hustle and bustle of the crowds.

 About Johnston Canyon

-Distance: 14 kilometres out and back (plus 12 on Bow Valley Parkway)
+Distance: 26 km out and back (14 km without Bow Valley Parkway)

 Difficulty: Moderate (due to length)